-- A clean disposable apron and gloves is worn every time a child is changed, after having washed their hands thoroughly. - Whilst changing, children's skin is cleaned with a disposable wipe/creams if needed. - Nappies and 'pull ups', gloves, aprons and wipes are disposed of hygienically and safely by double bagging and placing in a special bin.

-This bin is emptied at the end of the day.
+- A clean disposable apron and gloves is worn every time a child is changed, after the designated member of staff has washed their hands thoroughly. - Whilst changing, the child's skin is cleaned with a disposable wipe/creams if needed. - 'Pull ups', gloves, aprons and wipes are disposed of hygienically and safely by double bagging and placing in a separate clinical waste bin. - A log is kept of the pull up changing time, by which staff member and the type of change (urination only or both). - 9.1 This bin is emptied at the end of the day.
 We dispose of our waste in accordance with the guidelines recommended.